-The mission of our social sciences curriculum is to help cadets understand how political, economic, social and cultural forces continue to influence and shape both their lives and our world.
+The social sciences curriculum helps cadets understand how political, economic, social and cultural forces continue to influence and shape both their lives and our world.

 This introductory course serves as a foundation upon which subjects of World and U.S. History may be built.
 World Geography focuses global climates and environments, external and internal forces of the earth, vegetation, animals and the cultures and characteristics of the humans that inhabit various regions.